davinaleong/proj-davdevs-2024/src/content/resume/main.md

 ---
-title: "Davina Leong"
+title: "Resume"
-draft: 0
+draft: 1

+overview: {
+    name: "Davina Leong",
     introduction: "With 8 years of experience as a skilled full-stack web developer, I am actively seeking a challenging position that can fully leverage my expertise in Laravel, React, and REST API development.
 My unrelenting passion for learning and my self-driven attitude make me a true asset to any team.
-I am eager to make a meaningful contribution to a forward-thinking and innovative organization."
+I am eager to make a meaningful contribution to a forward-thinking and innovative organization.", }

 links: [
     {